 But after marriage, my in-laws family all are coffee lovers and my MIL is very famous among our relatives/friends for her degree coffee.
 She makes best coffee everyone says.
 I am not a big fan of coffee and I never know how a coffee should be, but even I have smelt her coffee while she makes, its smells so sweet and divinely.
 So I always wanted to learn from her and make coffee just like her for Vj.
 And having watched her for these many days, now too am very comfortable and confident to make filter coffee.
 When my in-laws visited 2 months back, as a matter of hope, even my FIL certified me that my coffee is tasting great!!
 My father in law never says that to anyone so I was so happy hearing that :) But still I am not claiming I am an expert, but I can say I make a very good coffee :)

 And when a blog reader requested me to post, I was very happy to do this post.
 I have always asked for tips from both my MIL and FIL for making the best coffee.
 And I learnt there are three main factors for making a good coffee.
 Coffee powder and fresh milk are main factors.
 I have seen both my inlaws and mom buying coffee bean and roasting and grinding freshly for each and every day coffee.
 But now a days, they buy coffee powder from coffee day.
 Its equally good.
 When I visit Chennai yearly once, I buy some half KG of this coffee powder and store it in the fridge.
-Here in Singapore, I either buy Coorg coffee powder or the best is Cothas coffee powder, which Jeyashri is sweet enough to buy and pass it to me every month :)
+Here in Singapore, I either buy Coorg coffee powder or the best is Cothas coffee powder, which Jeyashri is sweet enough to buy me few times and pass it to me :)

 The next thing which is very very important is the decoction making, which I have explained in the post.
 Since the post is “How to make degree coffee” let me first tell you degree coffee means making coffee with the thick, (not diluted with water) and fresh milk and 1st degree decoction.
 That is, while brewing the decoction, we have to use only the first batch of brewed thick decoction.
 As in households, my mom & MIL both also brew second time from the same coffee powder, it will be obviously less in strength and flavour.
 So if you want to make first degree coffee, use only the first brewed decoction and it should be thick and strong.
 Hope you can see the strength of first and second degree decoction in the below picture.